- Features of the Swiss education system

 When does the school year begin in Switzerland?

 The answer to this question at the moment is the following: the academic year in each canton of Switzerland begins at different times.
 For example, classes can begin in the middle or in the end of August, in some cantons adhere to the international day of knowledge on September 1.
 In Switzerland, there has been a long debate over the establishment of a unified start date for the academic year, for which a referendum is needed.
 Now it is necessary to clarify this information in case of each particular educational institution.

-How can a Russian child enter a Swiss secondary school?
+How can a foreign student enter a Swiss secondary school?

-Despite some confusion of the Swiss educational system and the peculiarities of teaching in the educational institutions of this country, even foreign students, including those from Russia, can easily enter Swiss boarding schools on a free basis.
+Despite some confusion of the Swiss educational system and the peculiarities of teaching in the educational institutions of this country, even foreign students can easily enter Swiss boarding schools on a free basis.
 And although this is possible only in some cantons and is not available for all stages of education, such an opportunity exists.

-Thus, compulsory education in Switzerland is the education of children aged 6 to 15-16 years in primary and middle classes.
-After Secondaire I, an additional 3-4 years of secondary education (Secondaire II) should follow, as a result of which the child, by the age of 18-19, receives a complete secondary education , which in Switzerland is confirmed by a special certificate called Maturité gymnasiale.
+Thus, compulsory education in Switzerland is the education of students aged 6 to 15-16 years in primary and middle classes.
+After Secondaire I, an additional 3-4 years of secondary education (Secondaire II) should follow, as a result of which the student, by the age of 18-19, receives a complete secondary education, which in Switzerland is confirmed by a special certificate called Maturité gymnasiale.
 Throughout the world, Swiss education is considered one of the most qualitative and effective.
-According to the estimates of international specialized educational organizations, the level of training in educational institutions in Switzerland is much higher than the average level of countries belonging to the Organization for Economic Cooperation and Development.
+According to the estimates of international specialized educational organizations, the level of education in educational institutions in Switzerland is much higher than the average level of countries belonging to the Organization for Economic Cooperation and Development.